nickeldan/vanilla_squad/README.md

 vasqVRawLog(const vasqLogger *logger, const char *format, va_list args);
 ```

+When performing raw logging, a level of `VASQ_LL_NONE` will be passed to the handler's function.

 If the logger's level is set to `VASQ_LL_NONE`, then all logging functions, including the raw logging functions, will do nothing.
 Passing `NULL` as the logger to the logging functions also results in nothing happening (NOT an error).

-Logging messages are emitted in a signal-safe manner.
-In addition, logging preserves the value of `errno`.
+Logging preserves the value of `errno`.

 Hex dumping
 -----------